 When you have a tight deadline and budget for a construction project, humidity is one of your worst enemies.
 It prolongs drying and curing times and can have significant effects on the quality of a finished project.
 As you plan out and work on a project, you must consider the weather and ambient temperatures, as both affect relative humidity levels.
 To ensure the timely completion and successful results of a job, contractors look to construction site humidity control to prevent moisture-related problems.

 How Humidity Impacts Construction Sites

-- Reduced quality of work: When you don’t mange high moisture levels with construction site humidity control, coatings and finishes may never reach their maximum hardness.
-If the coatings serve as a protective barrier, the covered elements might experience premature rot, corrosion or deterioration.
+- Reduced quality of work: When you don’t manage high moisture levels with construction site humidity control, coatings and finishes may never reach their maximum hardness.
+If the coatings serve as a protective barrier, the covered elements might experience premature rot, corrosion, or deterioration.
 You also run the risk of the finish not bonding to a surface properly.

 - Material quality degradation: Manufacturers have specifications regarding temperatures and relative humidity levels for the successful application or installation of their products.
 High humidity levels make it difficult to meet these specifications, which could void a warranty if a product experiences problems in the future.

 - Reduced productivity: When relative humidity levels are high, concrete, surface coatings, and adhesives take longer to dry and cure, especially when temperatures are low.
 Prolonged drying times may lead to a lot of worker downtime, rework, and the risk of falling behind schedule.
 Similarly, if building materials, such as wood or concrete, do not have the specified moisture content, flooring or painting contractors may not perform work until the materials are within range.